#1 Eyes Will Go Where Skin Shows

 Modern Headshots and Personal Branding portraits are not just your traditional head and shoulders look.
 Instead, we use more contemporary posing and compositions which include mid-body and 3/4 body compositions.

 Because of this, be sure to wear fitted clothing.
-Loose clothing can add unwanted bulk--instead, wear tops that are form fitting.
+Loose clothing can add unwanted bulk--instead, wear tops that are form fitting (but not skin-tight).
 If you're worried about your size, don't worry.
 The posing we guide you through is designed to have a slimming effect, but we can only achieve the right look if you're dressed for it.
 So ditch the loose and baggy clothing and opt for something a little more snug.

 If you plan on wearing a suit jacket or blazer, which tend to add a little more bulk, make sure that it is well-tailored.
 Having a proper cut to your jacket will add to your look and compliment your body type.